 In my pre-covid lifestyle this was a bit easier.
 Two years ago I took just such a retreat.
 Me, my Bible, my journals, a few books.
 I was preparing to teach an upcoming Bible Study, as well as enjoying sweet fellowship with my God, in the midst of His glorious creation.
 No cell phone coverage.
 No distractions.

-In that time, the idea for this book was born–as I prayed, worshipped, read, studied, mused upon journals detailing what I had learned or taught or prayed through in previous years, it clicked.
+In that time, the idea for a book was born–as I prayed, worshipped, read, studied, mused upon journals detailing what I had learned or taught or prayed through in previous years, it clicked.

 Abide in Me, and I in you.